aN0mad/rzap/README.md

 zap.L().Info("some info message", zap.Int("status", 0))   // only output to /path/to/info.log
 zap.L().Error("some error message", zap.Int("status", 1)) // only output to /path/to/error.log
 ```

+# Credit
+All credit to winking324, forking for archival purposes